 5 Hemp clothing benefits (for you, your planet and your business)

-5 benefits of importing hemp clothing to NZ?
-It’s a sustainable and organic fabric, it supports the organic clothing industry, it’s durable, versatile and so on trend.
+5 benefits of importing hemp clothing for your UK business.
+It's a sustainable and organic fabric, it supports the organic clothing industry, it's durable, versatile and on trend.

 hemp plant